 AN EXERCISE IN MEANING-MAKING

-whether it’s participants’ access to technology, their personal understandings and beliefs, or even the evolving social, cultural, political and physical landscapes around the world and in Israel and North America.
-Whatever the case, to be the best role models, mentors, and educators we can be, we must continually grow and learn to keep up with the pace of things.
+whether it’s participants’ access to technology, their personal understandings and/or beliefs, or even the evolving social, cultural, political, and physical landscapes around the world, here in North America, and especially in Israel.
+Whatever the case, to be the best role models, mentors, and educators we can be, we must continually grow and evolve to keep up with the pace of things.

-At the end of the day, the most reliable thing that guarantees a good participant experience is excellent staff.
-And, alongside the daily investment we make in furthering the education of our Israeli Tour Educators, we know that we must continue to invest our time and effort in you, our local trip staff.
-Madrichim trainings now take place in other parts of the world on a regular basis – including places like Argentina and Brazil, in Germany, France, and the former Soviet Union, and soon to take place in England.
-That said, approximately 75% of all Birthright Israel trip participants still come from the United States and Canada.
-And, we know that by far the best return on investment we can get is by investing in your continued growth.
+At the end of the day, the most consistent thing that guarantees a good participant experience is a great staff team.
+And, alongside the investment we continuously make in our Israeli Tour Educators, we know that we must also continue to support you, our overseas trip staff.
+Madrichim training now takes place in other parts of the world as well – including places like Argentina, Brazil, Germany, France, England, and the former Soviet Union.
+That said, approximately 75% of all Birthright Israel participants still come from the United States and Canada.
+And, we know that the best return on investment we can get is through your continued growth.

-We hope that you will find meaning in these training seminars and, at the same time, community and inspiration within this online space.
-Ultimately, we look forward to a time, in the not-so-distant future, when we'll find ourselves back in the Promised Land amongst friends, family, and lots of young people wearing familiar-looking t-shirts sporting our name and logo!
+We hope that you will find meaning in these training seminars, and, at the same time, also discover a sense of community and inspiration within this online space.
+Of course, we then look forward to seeing you take all of this newfound knowledge and sharing it with your participants!

 Establishing a connection between universal, personal, and Jewish values on a Birthright Israel trip offers participants a way to associate larger takeaways from their experience.
 The introduction of these values should be understood as being key linchpins in the success of the shared group experience.
 And, in addition to helping participants form the tangible memories which they will take home, these values will also act as their guideposts as they continue on their lifelong Jewish journeys.